rarjune7/ET721/ET721_lab_blog/README.md

-# Blog by Ravindra

-# ET721 Lab Blog
+# ET721 Lab Blog by Ravindra

 Welcome to my Django-based blog app!
 This is a simple blog application that I built to practice core Django concepts.
 It allows users to create, view, and edit blog posts.
 Through this project, I explored Django's models, views, templates, forms, and URL routing.